Thursday, March 13, 2014

 Dennis Kucinich, his hair still black, looks to one side, his eyes narrowed into a thoughtful squint, serious and enigmatic.

 “I was hired to go in and try to find the person behind the name and TV interviews, the stuff that everybody knows,” says Hunt.

 When Kucinich was voted out of the mayor’s office in 1979, no one commissioned the traditional City Hall portrait.
-Moneyed civic leaders, aghast at Kucinich’s divisive two years as mayor, wanted to forget him.
+Moneyed civic leaders, aghast at Kucinich’s confrontational two years as mayor, wanted to forget him.